How to choose the right knife

 Santoku Knife

-Santoku (三徳) loosely translates to "3 virtues" and refers to the knife's versatility, as it can be used for fish, meat, and vegetables.
-The Santoku knife is a multi-purpose knife, designed in its form to chop, slice, and cut various ingredients.
+Santoku (三徳) loosely translates to "three virtues" and refers to the knife's versatility, as it is suitable for fish, meat, and vegetables.
+The Santoku knife is a versatile kitchen knife designed for chopping, slicing, and dicing a wide range of ingredients.

-With the knife's tall blade, your fingers never get in the way, as you can rest your knuckles on the blade and guide the knife's movements.
-At the same time, the blade's 18 cm length allows you to cut ingredients with long, smooth strokes.
-The pointed tip also allows you to finely chop the smallest ingredients.
+The knife's tall blade provides ample space for your fingers, allowing you to safely guide your knuckles along the blade and control the knife's movements.
+At the same time, the 18 cm blade length allows you to cut ingredients with long, gliding motions.
+The pointed blade also makes it easy to work precisely with even the smallest ingredients.

-The Santoku knife is the Japanese all-round knife, suitable for any kitchen.
+The Santoku knife is the Japanese all-rounder, perfect for any kitchen.

 Find it here in pakka wood, black or mahogany.